-He saw right through my lies, but he thought that if I was happy in that moment.
+Looking back on the day he bought me my first coach purse, I was happy in that moment.
 But he was not.
-He was resentful that I was asking him to spend his money on something that was unnecessary.
+He was frustrated that I was asking him to spend his money on something that was unnecessary.
 He wasn’t making a ton of money and here I was taking it away for a bag that I just had to have.

 This was the first time that I took advantage of our relationship by manipulating him to spend money that he honestly didn’t have.
 And that trust took years to fix because I continued down this path until I finally decided that enough was enough.

 As it turns out…

-It turns out that the lessons I learned had nothing to do with a coach purse after all, and had more to do with my growing up and learning how to be responsible with my finances.
+It turns out that the lessons I learned had nothing to do with a coach bag after all, and had more to do with my growing up and learning how to be responsible with my finances.